Mixed Dimer Configuration Model in Type D Cluster Algebras

 \begin{subsection}{Poset of Mixed Dimer Configurations} We now create the poset of mixed dimer configurations where each of the mixed dimer configurations appearing in this poset corresponds to a monomial that appears in the $F$-polynomial associated to $\underline{d}$.
 In order to define this poset, we first define a larger poset, and then refine its set of elements to obtain the poset which we desire. \allowbreak The poset relation we will define is inspired by flips of tiles in dimer configurations, in the sense of \cite{Kenyon-Wilson} and \cite{ms}.
 This local operation is classically given by:

 \begin{rmk} Not all tiles in a given dimer configuration can be flipped.
 Consider the following example:

 In the left dimer configuration, we can flip every tile 0, 1, and 2 from the vertical configuration to the horizontal configuration.
 However, in the right dimer configuration, the only tile we can flip is tile 1, i.e. by replacing the horizontal configuration with the vertical configuration.
 We cannot flip tile 0 because the edge straddling tile 0 and 1 is not present in this configuration.
-Similarly, we cannot flip tile 2 because the edge straddling tiles 1 and 2 is not present in this configuration. \end{rmk}
+Similarly, we cannot flip tile 2. \end{rmk}

 To extend this to a mixed dimer configuration, we define flipping as moves that we can perform twice in a row on tiles:

 \begin{rmk} This modification is necessary to model the $F$-polynomial in type $D$ because there are monomials that appear with terms with an exponent of two i.e. a term like $u_i^2$.
 In the type $A$ case, no such exponent of two appears which meant that the dimer configurations where flipping is an involution was sufficient. \end{rmk}